rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 # Implementing the network

-In this chapter you will learn how to work manage the network.
+In this chapter you will learn how to work with and manage the network.

 ****

 **Objectives** : In this chapter you will learn how to:

-:heavy_check_mark: Configure a workstation to use DHCP; \
+:heavy_check_mark: Configure a workstation to use DHCP;
-:heavy_check_mark: Configure a workstation to use a static configuration; \
+:heavy_check_mark: Configure a workstation to use a static configuration;
-:heavy_check_mark: Configure a workstation to use a gateway; \
+:heavy_check_mark: Configure a workstation to use a gateway;
-:heavy_check_mark: Configure a workstation to use DNS servers; \
+:heavy_check_mark: Configure a workstation to use DNS servers;
 :heavy_check_mark: Troubleshoot the network of a workstation.

 :checkered_flag: **network**, **linux**, **ip**

-**Knowledge**: :star: :star:\
+**Knowledge**: :star: :star:
 **Complexity**: :star: :star:

 **Reading time**: 30 minutes